JupiterOne/jupiter-integration-domain/docs/jupiterone-io/index.md

-# jupiter-integration-domain
+# graph-internet-domain

 ## Overview

-A JupiterOne integration that ingests domain information.
+A JupiterOne integration that ingests domain information from Whois service.

 ## Integration Instance Configuration